noeddi2be/x-gains/README.md

 | 19 | Sprints | Sets | Time | Distance |
 | 20 | Box Jumps | Sets | Repetitions | Height |

-*→ The exercises are in the frontend not yet implemented as a list, only as a text field.
-This could be enhanced in the frontend as a future project enhancement.*
+*→ The exercises are not yet implemented as a list in the frontend but as a text field.
+This could be enhanced in the future.*

 ## 🧩 Scenario and User Stories